theloneexplorerquest/study-notes/DDIA/Storage and Retrieval.md

 ## Column compression
 Often the number of distinct value in column is smaller than row, we can take a column and turn it into n sperated bitmaps.
 ## Sort order in column storage

+# Summary
+1. OLTP: user-facing, huge volume and request, application only touch a small number of records in each query.
+Disk seek time is the bottleneck here.
+2. OLAP: used for business analysts not by end users. much lower of queries but each query is very demanding, require many millions of records to be scanned in a short time.
+Disk bandiwth is the bottleneck.

+Storage for OLAP:
+1. log-structured, permits appending to files and delete, but never obsolete files that has been written.
+Turning random-access writes into sequential ones.
+2. update-in-place, treat disk as a set of fixed-sized pages.

+With OLAP, the quenies require seuqntilally scanning large row. indexes are much less relevant, instead it becomes more important to encode data very compactly.